wu7115/Go-WordCount/README.md

 # Word Count Implementations in Go

 Welcome to my **Go Word Count Project**!
 This repository showcases my exploration of various programming styles to solve the same problem: counting word frequencies in a text file.
 Each solution is implemented in Go with a distinct approach, demonstrating different paradigms in programming.
+This project is part of my weekly practices for the course **"Analysis of Programming Languages"**, where each week's implementation follows specific constraints to deepen understanding of programming styles and techniques.

 ## Problem Statement